gopinathsjsu/team-project-tingting/Project Journal.md

 - XP Values: Simplicity

-• Team Member Name: Rodrigo
+• Team Member Name: Rodrigo Colaso

 - What tasks did I work on / complete?
+  - Understand the requirements/use case for the project;
+  - Start working on the class diagram to get a general idea from the system

 - What am I planning to work on next?
+  Study how to implement an API using JAVA / Start the setup for the backend

 - What tasks are blocked waiting on another team member?
+  - N/A

-- XP Values: Select one & delete rest: Communication, Simplicity, Feedback, Courage, Respect
+- XP Values: Feedback
+  - Checked with the others members what they are doing and give then feedback about my taks

 • Team Member Name: Thai